16+ Leaving care

 The Children Leaving Care Act does not apply to young people who left care before 1 October 2001, the date on which the new Act came into force.

-Services can however be provided to certain exceptional groups who are care leavers, aged under 21 years, or under 24 years if still in further education or training, who ceased to be looked after by social services at, or after their 16th birthday.
+Services can however be provided to certain exceptional groups who are care leavers, aged under 21 years, or under 25 years who ceased to be looked after by social services at, or after their 16th birthday.
 These care leavers include young people who left care in or after October 2001 but were looked after for less than 13 weeks or they are care leavers who left Bromley's care before October 2001.

 The Act also applies to eligible children.
 These are 16 or 17 years of age who have been looked after by the local authority for a period of 13 weeks after reaching the age of 14 and are currently looked after.
 The total of 13 weeks need not have been continuous.

 The Act also applies to relevant children.
 These are young people who were previously eligible children but who are no longer looked after but are still under the age of 18.
 This does not apply to children who have been successfully returned home and have been settled for at least 6 months.
 The category of relevant children also includes care leavers who meet the defined criteria who are young parents and young people detained in hospital.